pyvista/pyvista/doc/source/user-guide/vtk_to_pyvista.rst

 #.
 The name for the :attr:`point_array <pyvista.point_array>` is given
    directly in dictionary-style fashion.
-Also, since VTK stores data on the heap (linear segments of RAM; a C++ concept), the data must be flattened and put in Fortran ordering (which controls how multidimensional data is laid out in physically 1d memory; numpy uses "C"-style memory layout by default).
-This is why in our earlier example, the first argument to ``SetValue()`` was written as ``x*300 + y``.
-Here, numpy takes care of this for us quite nicely and it's made more explicit in the code, following the Python best practice of "Explicit is better than implicit".
+Also, since VTK stores data on the heap (linear segments of RAM; a C++ concept), the data must be flattened and put in FORTRAN ordering (which controls how multidimensional data is laid out in physically 1D memory; numpy uses "C"-style memory layout by default).
+This is why in the earlier example, the first argument to ``SetValue()`` was written as ``x*300 + y``.
+Here, numpy takes care of this quite nicely and it's made more explicit in the code, following the Python best practice of "Explicit is better than implicit."

 Finally, with PyVista, each geometry class contains methods that allow you to immediately plot the mesh without also setting up the plot.